top of page

 Baby chicks are so fluffy and cute, and did I mention adorable?
 Better yet, they grow into big and beautiful chickens that will provide our family with eggs for years.
 But, in order to get them to the laying stage, we have to make it through the first week of their life and of course, their awkward teenage weeks.
 They grow so fast!
 But in the first few weeks, baby chicks are very fragile and require a little extra care.

-Today, I’ll get right to the point.
-We are going to talk about how to treat pasty butt in chicks.
 A pasty butt can be fatal if not dealt with quickly.
 Pasty butt is when the baby chick’s poop gets stuck to them and covers their vent.
 The vent is the only way for poop to leave their body, so if it gets clogged or blocked, the chick can get sick and die within hours.

 I check our chicks multiple times a day the first few days.
 If I notice any poop starting to build up, I gently wipe it away with a warm cloth.
 You have to be very careful while doing this.
 Again, baby chicks are fragile, and you could tear their skin or their vent if you’re not gentle.